Ponoka Stampeders

 The Ponoka Stampeders are a Junior "B" Ice Hockey team based in Ponoka, Alberta, Canada.
-They are members of the North Division of the Heritage Junior B Hockey League (HJHL).
+They are members of the North Division of the Heritage Junior Hockey League (HJHL).
 They play their home games at Ponoka Culture & Recreation Complex.

 History

 In 1998 the Ponoka Stampeders came into existence in the Heritage Junior B Hockey League.
 The name nickname "Stampeders" was adopted from an Alberta Junior Hockey League that played in Ponoka for three seasons, from 1967-68 through 1969-70.